 These are the most popular for home buyers.
 But they can be hard to find in some parts of the US.
 They are also referred to as construction to permanent loans.
 These will wrap your construction costs into the mortgage so that you have one loan.

 These are good home improvement loans if you have a very good idea on what the project is going to cost.

 A one-time construction loan has a single approval process and one closing.
 This makes the project simpler and reduces your closing costs.
 Within the one time construction loan, there are several different options.

 Some lenders may charge a higher rate for the construction loan than permanent mortgage financing.
-The borrower can usually select from several mortgages, such as a 30-year fixed loan, FHA construction loan, or several ARMs.
+The borrower can usually select from several mortgages, such as a 30-year fixed loan, FHA construction loan, fix and flip financing or several ARMs.

 Here are some considerations for one time close loans:

 - You pay only one set of closing costs.

 - You get approved for both the construction and mortgage at the same time

 - If you go over budget, you might need to take out another loan and pay closing costs again.

 - Permanent construction loan rates may be higher than with a two time close loan.